chrisadrian001/SEO_AnO/docs/class01/module1/lab4.rst

 #.
 Click ``Step 10: Create LTM HTTP Profile (HTTP)`` again.
 Click the :guilabel:`Send` button.

-..
-NOTE:: Notice the response ``409 Conflict`` response code.
+Notice the response ``409 Conflict`` response code.
 This REST object already exists and is non-idempotent, meaning, a POST to this object cannot overwrite the existing configuration.
 The PATCH method would need to be used to update this object.

    |lab-14-7|